hackebrot/pytest-cookies/README.rst

 * ``project``: a `py.path.local`_ object pointing to the rendered project

-The returned ``LocalPath`` instance provides you with a powerful interface to filesystem related information that comes in handy for validating the generated project layout and even file contents:
+The returned ``LocalPath`` instance provides you with a powerful interface to filesystem related information, that comes in handy for validating the generated project layout and even file contents:

 .. code-block:: python